 PREPOSITIONS OF PLACE

-These prepositions are used to express where something or someone is located in relation to someone or something else.
+These prepositions express where something/someone is located in relation to something/someone else.

 Generally the meaning is very literal, and easy to understand: